TyRadman/BehaviorTree/README.md

 ## Features

 ### Core Framework
-Provides the building blocks for creating, managing, and running behavior trees.
+A framework for creating, managing, and running behavior trees.
 The package is compatible with Unity 2023 and below (the Unity 6 version is still work in progress.)

 ### Node System
 Includes over 17 customizable nodes for defining AI behaviors that can be extended through code.